Andro-T/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

 **student.ipynb** contains all the code and models used for this project

-**customer_churn** contains the original data from Kaggle [https://www.kaggle.com/becksddf/churn-in-telecoms-dataset].
+**customer_churn** contains the original data from <a href="https://www.kaggle.com/becksddf/churn-in-telecoms-dataset%5D">Kaggle</a>.

 **cleaned_customer_churn.csv** contains the data after it was cleaned and modified to improve model performance

 **churn.jpeg** is the cool picture used at the top of this file.

+**customer_churn_pres.pdf** contains the Presentation focused on high level explanation of findings.

+A related Blog Post can be found on Link.

 Please enjoy and please do not hesitate to reach out with any questions you might have!